How to Add Copyright-Free Music to Your Streams?

 - Music in the public domain

-Royalty-free background music is by far the best option when it comes to using no copyright background music for your streams.
+Royalty-free background music is by far the best option when it comes to using no copyrighted background music for your streams.
 Although these royalty-free songs are not that popular, their quality and variety are as good as the others.
+Envato has curated an incredible Royalty-Free Music Hub which comprises professionally-composed music tracks that come with a license, so you can use mesmerizing copyright-free music with confidence.

 If you’ve downloaded the music from a website that offers free royalty-free music, it’s most likely that the music falls under one of the many Creative Commons licenses.
 You might want to read the section on licenses carefully to get acquainted with any restrictions that you might have when using this music.